HydroModPy/HydroModPy/docs/source/capability_gallery/cases/nancon_transient_nwt.rst

 This case publishes one real Nancon watershed run from the standard `02_nancon_watershed` example project.
 Unlike the more synthetic launcher demonstrations, it stays close to one observed basin and uses stable figures to connect simulated groundwater response with reference hydrography and catchment-scale discharge diagnostics.

 .. seealso::
-   Read :doc:`the real-basin reading guide </getting_started/read-real-basin-run>` if you want the parameter mapping, a recommended reading order, and the first modifications to try.
+   Read :doc:`the results-pages reading guide </user_guide/concepts/reading-results-pages>` if you want the parameter mapping, a recommended reading order, and the first modifications to try.

 .. gallery-figure:: /_static/capability_gallery/simulation/nancon_transient_nwt_hydrographic_network_comparison.png
    :alt: Hydrographic network comparison on the Nancon basin